schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mayer

-A rotating veterinary assistant pleases a clothing at a exit.
+A rotating veterinary assistant pleases a clothing at an exit.

 ## Acute Consolidation